 * DO NOT SEND ANYTHING DEPICTING VIOLENCE, SEX OR GANG AFFILIATION

-The inmate phone system is provided by Talton Communications (1-866-348-6231).
+The inmate phone system is provided by Telmate.
+(1-866-516-0115).
 An account is set up for each inmate once they are booked into the Franklin County Detention Center.
 The inmate will receive a six-digit pin code associated with their personal phone account.
 This pin code should be kept confidential; it is the responsibility of the inmate to protect his or her account.
-Money can be added to the inmate’s account either by phone, using a credit card or by using the Talton kiosk machine located in the lobby of the jail.
-The Talton kiosk is a touch screen machine.
-If using the Talton kiosk machine, you will be asked to enter the inmate’s first or last name.
-Once you have selected the correct inmate, you should select either “Inmate Calls” or “Calls to My Phone”.
-The “Inmate Calls” selection allows the inmate to call any telephone number they choose.
-The “Calls to My Phone” selection allows the inmate to call ONLY the telephone number you enter into the machine.
-The Talton machine will accept cash or credit cards.
+Money can be added to the inmate’s account either by phone, using a credit card, online at www.gettingout.com, or by using the Telmate kiosk machine located in the lobby of the jail.
+The Telmate kiosk is a touch screen machine.
+When using the Telmate kiosk machine, you will be asked to either log in or to set up an account if you are a new user.
+You will need your drivers license to do this.
+The Telmate kiosk will accept cash or credit cards.
+The Telmate kiosk has a customer service phone attached to the side of the machine should you encounter any problems or visit: www.gettingout.com.